 Apprenticeships – Project-based programs led by industry experts that can provide a pathway to progress in skills development and independence.
 Final projects and showcases increase in complexity across the apprenticeship levels so teens have the opportunity to expand their skills.
 Teens must be at least 14 years old and are awarded a stipend for program completion.

 Internships – Industry-specific, entry-level professional experiences with external organizations and companies.
 Teens may be required to have participated in at least three previous After School Matters programs.
-Teens must be at least 16 years old (some positions require the teen to be at least 18 years old) and are paid an hourly rate of $10.50/hour.
+Teens must be at least 16 years old (some positions require the teen to be at least 18 years old) and are paid an hourly rate of $15/hour.
+Teens must be eligible for employment and complete i9 and W4 requirements.
 These opportunities include museum docent, camp counselor, corporate administration intern, and more.

 Instructors use several key best practices to guide their program flow.
 Instructors share learning goals at the beginning of each program day and post an agenda for teens to see.
 They lead a check-in or icebreaker activity and then engage teens in program content through hands-on, project-based activities.
 Our programs may include time for breaks so teens can eat a snack, stretch their legs, or take a “brain break.”
 Throughout the day, instructors encourage teens to recognize and use 21st-century skills like collaboration, verbal communication, and planning for success (more about these skills).
 At the end of the program day, teens reflect on what they have learned by discussing the day and checking out.